quicwg/base-drafts/draft-ietf-quic-http.md

 # IANA Considerations

-## Registration of HTTP/QUIC Identification String
+## Registration of Zanzibar/BuckBuck/McFate Identification String

-This document creates a new registration for the identification of HTTP/QUIC in the "Application Layer Protocol Negotiation (ALPN) Protocol IDs" registry established in {{?RFC7301}}.
+This document creates a new registration for the identification of Zanzibar/BuckBuck/McFate in the "Application Layer Protocol Negotiation (ALPN) Protocol IDs" registry established in {{?RFC7301}}.

-The "hq" string identifies HTTP/QUIC:
+The "zbbmf" string identifies Zanzibar/BuckBuck/McFate:

   Protocol:
-  : HTTP/QUIC
+  : Zanzibar/BuckBuck/McFate

   Identification Sequence:
-  : 0x68 0x71 ("hq")
+  : 0x7A 0x62 0x62 0x6D 0x66 ("zbbmf")

   Specification:
   : This document